stonkol/meta-front-end-course/Course_2_JS/course-2-notes.md

 ##### 3.5.0.1 Inheritance

 Inheritance is a mechanism that allows a *class to inherit properties and methods from another class*.
 This promotes code reuse and helps to create a hierarchy of classes.

+I'm modeling objects from the real world by constructing relationships between Animal, Mammal, and Elephant.
+Each of them is a separate class, a blueprint for specific object instances that can be constructed as needed.

+To set up the inheritance relation between classes in JavaScript, I can use the `extends` keyword, as in:

 ```js
 class Animal { /* ...class code here... */ };
 class Mammal extends Animal { /* ...class code here... */ };